Mattel Aquarius

-Aquarius is a home computer designed by Radofin and released by Mattel Electronics in 1983.
-Based on the Zilog Z80 microprocessor, the system has a rubber chiclet keyboard, 4K of RAM, and a subset of Microsoft BASIC in ROM.
+The Aquarius is a home computer designed by Radofin and released by Mattel Electronics in 1983.
+Based on the Zilog Z80 microprocessor, the system has a rubber chiclet keyboard, 4 kB of RAM, and a subset of Microsoft BASIC in ROM.
 It connects to a television set for audiovisual output, and uses a cassette tape recorder for secondary data storage.
 A limited number of peripherals, such as a 40-column thermal printer, a 4-color printer/plotter, and a 300 baud modem, were released.
 The Aquarius was discontinued in October 1983, only a few months after it was launched.

 Development

 Looking to compete in the home computer market, Mattel Electronics turned to Radofin, the Hong Kong based manufacturer of their Intellivision consoles.
 Radofin had designed two computer systems.
 Internally they were known as "Checkers" and the more sophisticated "Chess".
 Mattel contracted for these to become the Aquarius and Aquarius II, respectively.

 Aquarius was announced in 1982 and finally released in June 1983, at a price of $160.
 Production ceased four months later because of poor sales.
 Mattel paid Radofin to take back the marketing rights.
 Four other companies: CEZAR Industries, CRIMAC, New Era Incentives, and Bentley Industries also marketed the unit and accessories.